Published September 26, 2022. Last Updated 6 months ago

 Head Office: New York, USA

-Beatific offers a wide variety of covers and other personalization options for its Happy Planner, so you can get the perfect planner for you.
-All planners are made to order and be personalized to include your name on the cover if you like.
+Beatific offers a wide variety of covers and other personalization options for its daily planner, so you can get the perfect planner for you.
+All planners are made to order and can be personalized to include your name on the cover if you like.

 Cover options include soft, hard, and coil bound.
 Of these options, it's likely that only the coil-bound would allow for full recyclability, and it would require the removal of the coil first.
-You can also choose whether you wanted a dated 12-month planner or an undated one.
-For dated calendars, you can have them start on the month of your choosing.
+You can also choose whether you wanted a 3-month, 6-month, of 12-month planner and you can have it start on the month of your choosing.

 In addition to your standard planning pages, you also get sections for self-discovery, budgeting, and weekly/monthly goals.
 All of Beatific's planners and journals are made from recycled paper, designed in New York, and produced in California.